 - your current health situation

 One of the most common and popular ways to take CBD is in the form of a tincture or CBD oil.
 The reason for this is that it is quick, easy, convenient, predictable, allows accurate dosing, and has high bioavailability making it efficient.

 Full spectrum CBD, in particular, contains chemical compounds (cannabinoids and terpenes being the most significant) that work better together than they do in isolation.
-This synergistic interaction is called the entourage effect and magnifies the therapeutic benefits of the plant.
+This synergistic interaction is called the entourage effect.

 If you are new to CBD or have little experience, C4Life recommends going “slow and low.”

 - Start with 1/4 or 1/2 dose, once or twice a day.